Unthrottled/blog/_posts/2017-12-14-Reactive-Mongo-Image-Persistence.md

 #### Part Two Iterating a Flux without blocking and returning a Publisher.

 Note: this class is _not_ lazily evaluated.
-When constructed it automatically lets the publisher it is ready to receive data.
+When constructed it automatically lets the publisher know that it is ready to receive data.

 [Link To File](https://github.com/cyclic-reference/mongo-images/blob/master/web-service/src/main/java/io/acari/images/flux/NonBlockingIterableFlux.java)